 The court may also require the offender to serve between 40 and 80 hours of community service.

-Any person who engages in prostitution while knowing that they are infected with HIV is guilty of a felony punishable by imprisonment for up to five years.
+Any person who engages in prostitution while knowing they have HIV is guilty of a felony punishable by up to five years imprisonment.

 |